Loch Katrine: Physical geography

 There are two 100 feet depressions, the principal one (6 mile long) stretching from close to Ellen's Isle to Black Island, the other extending from Black Island towards the point called Rudha nam Moine, with a total length of over 1/2 mile.
-The area enclosed between the 100- and 200-feet contours is about 670 acre, or 22% of the area of the loch.
+The area between the 100- and 200-feet contours is about 670 acre, or 22% of the area of the loch.

 The 50 feet-feet line follows pretty closely the contour of the loch, from Rudha nam Moine into the eastern arms of the loch at the Trossachs, running outside of Black island, Ellen's isle, and the small islands near the shore all round, with a small isolated patch at the junction of the Trossachs arm with the arm leading to Achray Water; it encloses a small shallow, with a beacon on it, opposite the entrance of the Glasahoile.
 The area between the 50- and 100-feet contours is about 400 acre, or 13% of the area of the loch, while the area between the coast-line and the 50-feet contour is nearly 550 acre, or 18% of the loch area; so that 82% of the floor of the loch is covered by over 50 feet of water.